allenlooplee/TryRuby/README.md

 This app is still in BETA stage, and only for study and experiment at this point of time.
 Here's a list of what I plan to implement:

-1. Save user-defined code
+1. Save user-defined code [done]
+2. List saved code
-2. Learning mode
+3. Learning mode

 **1.5 BETA (2014-11-13):**